20 Famous Pubs in Dublin for a pint and some craic

-One of the first questions anyone asks about Ireland is where to find a great Dublin pub.
+One of the first questions anyone asks about Ireland is where to find great Dublin pubs.
 Ireland is a mecca for those who want to check out some of the oldest and most famous pubs in Dublin, with a huge variety to choose from. there’s many a famous pub in Dublin that you can grab a pint at.
+This article includes what I think are the best pubs in Dublin for traditional music.

 But before you head out for the evening check out some of these Dublin Don’ts.